-EXAMPLE 45 out of 50 users achieved the main task goals of use of the videorecorder.
+EXAMPLE 45 out of 50 users successfully installed the videorecorder.
 90 % of users were successful and it is estimated with 95 % confidence that at least 80,1 % of the intended users will be successful.

-8.3 Efficiency of operation
+8.2 Efficiency of installation

 The result(s) reported shall be the mean or median time taken by users who successfully achieved the specified goal(s), together with the 95 % confidence intervals.